-We oppose mandatory agricultural waste management facility construction without scientific proof of environmental pollution on an individualbasis.
+We oppose mandatory agricultural waste management facility construction without scientific 16 proof of environmental pollution on an individual 18 basis.
+19

 38. Water Conservation

 We support voluntary conservation of water use by updating irrigation systems.
 Conservation should not adversely affect the full use of an irrigation water right.